All Episodes

 The entire Wisconsin scenario, huge conservative win for Governor Scott Walker and the Republicans.

-They just stop reporting it.
+They just stopped reporting it.

 That has them scared to death, though.

-As they try to reassure themselves that they're not in trouble.
+And so it's orgasm time as they try to reassure themselves that they're not in trouble.

 As they try to reassure themselves that they have nothing to fear.

-They can listen to Pelosi, and they can forget all about this Tea Party nonsense.
+They can listen to Pelosi and they can forget all about this Tea Party nonsense.

-Yep, folks, Tea Party's finished.
+Folks, Tea Party's finished.

 Tea Party's over.